srgio-es/tcfmshelper/README.md

 ### fscstatus
     200 OK
+    http(s)://servername:port/fscstatus/

+    Returns a JSON array of FSC Status objects with the status of all FSC configured in the FMSMaster(s) configured in settings.ini

+### fscstatus/$host
+    200 OK
     http(s)://servername:port/fscstatus/$fschostname

     Returns a JSON with the status of the passed FSC, for example: http://fmshelper.yolo.com:8080/fscstatus/foo-bar-fsc1 (optional query parameter port: ?port=1234)